onap/dcaegen2-platform-cdapbroker/README.md

 For now, this is an open question.
 It can always be done on the CDAP management interface by an operations team in the meantime.

 # On Version Bumping (Development)
-Currently the CDAP Broker Version is in four places in this repo..
+Currently the CDAP Broker Version is in three places in this repo..
 1. rebar.config
 2. src/cdapbroker.app.src
-3. get_version.sh (could be made smarter, parse rebar.config)
-4. swagger spec
+3. swagger spec
-If you make a developmemt change, please bump in all places until this is resolved..
+If you make a developmemt change, please bump in all places